Auriana/TWEB_Project1/DOCUMENTATION.md

 	* Database: MongoDB
 	* Socket.io

-Moreover, we used [Bootstrap](http://getbootstrap.com), the famous HTML-CSS-JavaScript framework for developping the design in a easier and responsive way.
+Moreover, we used [Bootstrap](http://getbootstrap.com), the famous HTML-CSS-JavaScript framework for developing the design in an easier and responsive way.

 ##2. <a name="structure"></a>Files structure##